pluralsh/documentation/pages/plural-features/continuous-deployment/resource-application-logic.md

 This lets you do things like run database migrations before an app rollout, seed data after, and strictly order dependencies across services.

+## Sync options
+You can specify how resources are applied during a sync with the `deployment.plural.sh/sync-options` annotation.
+We also support the Argo CD `argocd.argoproj.io/sync-options` annotation for compatibility.

+Currently, only one option is supported:
+- `Force=True` - If resource application fails, e.g., due to immutable field changes, the operator will delete and recreate the resource.

+Options are comma-separated key-value case-insensitive pairs.
+All whitespace is ignored.

 ## Sync waves

 Sync waves allow you to define the order within a sync phase in which resources are applied.
 Lower waves run first.

-You can use sync waves on any Kubernetes resource by simply adding an `deployment.plural.sh/sync-wave` annotation.
+You can use sync waves on any Kubernetes resource by simply adding the `deployment.plural.sh/sync-wave` annotation.
 We also support the Argo CD `argocd.argoproj.io/sync-wave` and Helm `helm.sh/hook-weight` annotations for compatibility.
 The value is an integer (as a quoted string) and can be negative.